killianarts/grug_stack_setup/README.md

 4. [TailwindCSS](https://tailwindcss.com/)

 Some people prefer to substitute [Alpine.js](https://alpinejs.dev/) for _hyperscript.
-While technically different, they both occupy the same place in the GRUG stack.
+While technically different, they both occupy the same place in the Grug Stack.
 I'll teach how to install both.

 ## The Fastest Way